sanjsanj/webpack-entry-plus/README.md

 ## Why?

-This package solves the problem of not knowing (or wanting to hardcode) all of our entry files and output bundles' names.
+This package solves the problem of not knowing (or wanting to hardcode) all of our output bundles' names.
+Particularly useful if you're building a CMS-based architecture or multi-page app.
+[Read more about it here](https://medium.com/@sanjsanj/webpack-creating-dynamically-named-outputs-for-wildcarded-entry-files-9241f596b065).

-It allows us to configure webpack to process and bundle files we want to add at a later date, e.g. for future functionality.
-Particularly useful if you're using a CMS system, or not building a SPA.

 ## Install